 Take a Tour to the Mekong Delta (at the Cai Rang Floating Market)

-A day tour to the Mekong Delta provides a fantastic way to experience the natural beauty and cultural richness of Southern Vietnam.
+A day tour to the Mekong Delta is a “must” – it is a fantastic way to experience the natural beauty and cultural richness of Southern Vietnam.
 Starting from Ho Chi Minh City, these tours include various activities to keep the whole family entertained.
-The drive to the Mekong Delta is about 2-2.5 hours south, making it a manageable day trip if you’re up for a full day.
+The drive to the Mekong Delta is about 2-2.5 hours southwest of the city, making it a manageable day trip if you’re up for a full day and ok with waking up really early in the morning.

-For breakfast, fresh noodles in broth (pho), fruit, and coffee!
+For breakfast, fresh noodles in broth (pho), fruit, and coffee were served to us by locals in other boats.

-Most trips leave Ho Chi Minh around 4 am and arrive in Can Tho or Cai Rang around 7 am, with a quick stop for coffee or breakfast along the way.
-Explore the market and local farms until early afternoon and be back at your hotel in Ho Chi Minh early evening.
+Most tours leave Ho Chi Minh around 3 am or 4 am and arrive in Can Tho or Cai Rang by 7 am, with a quick stop for coffee or breakfast along the way.
+You can explore the market by boat, visit a noodle factory, and explore a few local farms until early afternoon and be back at your hotel in Ho Chi Minh by early evening.

-Tables are sunken into a “pond” in a warehouse where thousands of koi fish wait for a few crumbs
+Tables are sunken into a “pond” in a warehouse where thousands of koi fish wait for fish food at King Koi Coffee.

 As part of the floating market tour, we experienced:

-- Boat rides along the Mekong River to the floating market
+• Boat ride along the Mekong River to the floating market

-A noodle factory on the water in the floating market
+Tour a noodle factory on the water near the floating market.

 The tours often include a traditional Vietnamese lunch featuring local delicacies, along with more recognizable options.
+Trust us, you won’t be hungry after the delicious breakfast and lunch on the tour.
 There are dozens of tour operators in the area, so you can really customize your tour to exactly what you’d like to experience – just ask about those options when booking.

 Cool Off at Dam Sen Water Park

 Dam Sen Water Park is the ideal place to cool off from the Ho Chi Minh City heat.
-This family-friendly park offers a variety of slides, pools, and play areas designed specifically for children.
-Different themed areas cater to various age groups, for a fun and safe experience for everyone in the family.
+This family-friendly water park offers a variety of slides, pools, and play areas designed for all ages, and it is a fun, outdoor activity while visiting Saigon.

 One of the highlights of the park is the lazy river.
-For those seeking more excitement, the wave pools and thrilling water slides are sure to deliver.
-Visiting during weekdays helps avoid the crowds.
+The wave pool and thrilling water slides are exciting and provide hours of family fun.
+Visit during weekdays to avoid the crowds.
+You might see local school groups visiting the park during the week.

 In addition to the water park, there’s an attached theme park (separate admission) with fair rides, roller coasters, and beautiful gardens.
-Dam Sen Water Park offers something for everyone, whether you’re looking to unwind or seeking adventure.
+Dam Sen offers something for everyone, whether you’re looking to walk around and explore a beautiful park or are adventurous and want to ride some exciting thrill rides or slides.
+(Note: In Vietnam, the theme parks refer to rides as “games”, so don’t get confused by this.)

-It was an overcast day when we visited Dam Sen, so the boys decided they were more interested in the theme park than the water park.
+It was an overcast day when we visited Dam Sen, so our boys decided they were more interested in spending the day at the theme park rather than the water park.
 It was a great way to spend a mid-week afternoon (between raindrops).
-There were no crowds, so we were able to walk onto any ride we wanted and felt like an afternoon was enough time, but if the park was busy or if you were visiting the water park also, we would recommend that it’s a full-day activity.
+There were no crowds, so we were able to walk onto any ride we wanted and felt like an afternoon was enough time to explore everything.
+But, if the park was busy or if we were planning to visit the water park also, we would have considered spending the entire day at Dam Sen.

 Watch a Show at the Water Puppet Theatre

-Seeing a water puppet show is a fantastic way to introduce your children to Vietnamese culture in an entertaining and memorable way.
+Seeing a water puppet show is a fantastic way to introduce your children to Vietnamese history and culture.
 The experience will leave a lasting impression and offer plenty of conversation topics for the rest of your trip.

-We didn’t fit in a water puppet show in Ho Chi Minh City, but we hope to as we move towards Hanoi.
+We didn’t fit in a water puppet show in Ho Chi Minh City, but we visited one while touring Hanoi.

 Stroll Through Tao Dan Park